Abhaypru/SpiralMap/docs/index.rst

 If you make use of `SpiralMap`, please cite the accompanying paper (submitted to JOSS).
 Additionally, please also cite the individual spiral arm model/map used.
 Relevant references are provided in BibTeX form in the :doc:`How to cite </citation>` section.

+The models included are described in:doc:`How to cite </citation>` section.

 Contributors
 ------------